Colin9012/ComputerProjectsSemester1/README.md

 # ComputerProjectsSemester1
-Codedump for all everything I've made this semester
+Codedump for all some stuff I've made this semester